Friday, October 14, 2011

 As follow up to a summer NASA internship for future leaders of the space program, Heidi studied at the Mars Desert Research Station in Utah.
 She's been working to detect life in desert soil samples, preparing one day to explore Mars as an astronaut geologist.

-I'm awed that my little girl - the outstanding goalie, VMI soccer player, chemistry major and volunteer for Special Olympics and Habitat for Humanity - graduates with honors Monday and plans to earn her Ph.D.
+I'm awed that my little girl - the outstanding goalie, VMI soccer player, chemistry major, astronomy minor and volunteer for Special Olympics and Habitat for Humanity - graduates with honors Monday and plans to earn her Ph.D.

 But nothing Heidi does surprises me any more.
 I wouldn't be shocked if she became the first woman to punt a soccer ball on Mars.